shalin-devkota/spotify_dl/readme.md

 ## Setup Spotipy

 To use Spotipy, you need to install it and follow the instructions from the [official documentation](https://spotipy.readthedocs.io/en/2.22.1/) to set it up properly.
+You will also need to create an app from the [spotify developer panel](developer.spotify.com/).

 ## Installation